browserengineering/book/book/invalidation.md

 modifications.
 Luckily, we can avoid redundant layout work by only recomputing some of it, and treating the layout tree like a form of cache.
-This *invalidaiton* technique focuses on figuring out which parts of the tree need updates, and recomputing only themthem.
+This *invalidaiton* technique focuses on figuring out which parts of the tree need updates, and recomputing only them.
 While invalidation is traditionally complex and bug-prone, a principled approach and simple abstractions can make it managable, and the complexity is necessary to make key user interactions like text input